xBATx/text-annotation-tool/README.md

 Keyboard shortcuts:

-0. (ctrl or alt)+click on other annotation when one is selected - creates relation between these 2
+- `(ctrl or alt)+click` on other annotation when one is selected - creates relation between these 2
-1. when the text is marked - numbers from 1 to N annotates selected text with specific category related to this number.
+- when the text is marked - numbers from `1` to `N` annotates selected text with specific category related to this number.
-2. same when creating relation between annotations
+- same when creating relation between annotations
-3. escape - cancel creating annotation/relation
+- `escape` - cancel creating annotation/relation
-4. backspace - remove selected annotation/relation
+- `backspace` - remove selected annotation/relation

 This tool was implemented with:

 React + Redux + Typescript

-https://github.com/juliankrispel/react-text-selection-popover - for popovers on selected text https://github.com/kdeloach/react-lineto - for drawing lines between annotations https://github.com/littlebits/react-popover - for showing selected annotation or relation https://github.com/mojotech/json-type-validation - for checking types while importing data
+- https://github.com/juliankrispel/react-text-selection-popover - for popovers on selected text
+- https://github.com/kdeloach/react-lineto - for drawing lines between annotations
+- https://github.com/littlebits/react-popover - for showing selected annotation or relation
+- https://github.com/mojotech/json-type-validation - for checking types while importing JSON data

 ## Available Scripts